Hedera-Lang-Learn/hedera/README.md

 #### Pre-commit

-To make developement more streamlined we have implemented a pre-commit package manager to manage pre-commit hooks for python and javascript.
+To make development more streamlined we have implemented a pre-commit package manager to manage pre-commit hooks for python and javascript.
 - Install [Pre-commit](https://pre-commit.com/)
 Note: the installation guide covers different install methods
 - you will then need to run the following command in the root of the project